Thomas Frost (producer)

 Thomas Frost (born March 7, 1925) is a multiple Grammy Award-winning classical music producer, who won many of his awards for producing the albums of Vladimir Horowitz.
 Frost is the father of producer David Frost.

+Frost was born in Vienna, Austria in 1925 and was a member of the Vienna Boys' Choir in his youth.
+He attended the Yale School of Music and studied under Paul Hindemith.

+Frost worked as a producer for American Decca from 1952 to 1957, during which time his work included producing classical guitarist Andrés Segovia, which Frost described as "torture" due to Segovia's anxieties about getting the recordings exactly right.